githubixx/ansible-role-cilium-kubernetes/README.md

 To check if everything was deployed use the usual `kubectl` commands like `kubectl -n <cilium_namespace> get pods -o wide`.

-As [Cilium](https://docs.cilium.io) issues updates/upgrades every few weeks/months the role also can do upgraded.
+As [Cilium](https://docs.cilium.io) issues updates/upgrades every few weeks/months the role also can do upgrades.
 The role basically executes what is described in [Cilium upgrade guide](https://docs.cilium.io/en/v1.7/install/upgrade/).
 That means the Cilium pre-flight check will be installed and some checks are executed before the update actually takes place.
 Have a look at `tasks/upgrade.yml` to see what's happening before, during and after the update.
 Of course you should consult [Cilium upgrade guide](https://docs.cilium.io/en/v1.7/install/upgrade/) in general to check for major changes and stuff like that before upgrading.
 [Roll back](https://docs.cilium.io/en/v1.7/install/upgrade/#step-3-rolling-back) is currently not implemented but can be easily done via `kubectl` as described in the upgrade document.

 Before doing the upgrade you basically only need to change `cilium_chart_version` variable e.g. from `1.7.4` to `1.7.5` to upgrade from `1.7.4` to `1.7.5`.
 So to do the update run